- Department Chair

 Judaism, History of Jewish Thought, and Jewish Ethics

-Robert Eisen is Professor of Religion and Judaic Studies and Chair of the Department of Religion at George Washington University in Washington, D.C.
+Robert Eisen is Professor of Religion and Judaic Studies and Chair of the Department of Religion.
 The focus of his most recent research is approaches to peace and violence in Judaism, Christianity, and Islam.
-Within this broad area of research, he is currently working on more specific projects.
-He is conducting research on how war has been treated in Jewish law since the creation of the State of Israel.
-He has also been investigating the role that religion plays in the Israeli-Palestinian conflict.
-His other areas of interest also include Jewish philosophy and biblical interpretation.
+His other areas of interest also include Jewish philosophy, biblical interpretation, and comparative religion

 Eisen has received a number of grants and awards to support his research, including a Fulbright research grant at the Hebrew University in Jerusalem in 1999-2000.
 He was also given a teaching award in 2005 from George Washington University in recognition of his contributions in the classroom.

 Eisen is active in adult education initiatives.
-He served from 1991-2008 on the Board of Directors for the Foundation for Jewish Studies which brings lecturers to Washington from academic institutions all over the world.
-He has also lectured and taught widely in the Jewish and non-Jewish communities in Washington and elsewhere.
+He has lectured and taught widely in the Jewish and non-Jewish communities in Washington and elsewhere.